ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 Thanks for that positive comment.

 **Line 38-40: Tropical forests in Madagascar also store a large amount of carbon (Vieilledent et al., 2016) and high rates of deforestation in Madagascar are responsible for large CO2 emissions in the atmosphere (Achard et al.,41 2014).
-Quantify large, high, etc., also in line 48: “Much lower”**
+Quantify large, high, etc., also in line 48: "Much lower"**

 **Methodology: In the introduction the limitations of the products from Hansen et al. (2013) and Harper et al. (2007) are pointed out (e.g. cloud gaps, the delineation of ecoregions, plantations are classified as forest regrowth) so why would you combine these two products?
 Why not start over from the beginning using "raw" Landsat data freely available online and use a single supervised classification method and training dataset.
 This would reduce the uncertainties related to differences between data products in tree cover/forest definitions, training data, map projection, etc.**

 **Line 134-137: We also completed the Harper's forest map of year 1990 by filling unclassified areas (due to the presence of clouds on satellite images) using our forest cover map of year 2000.
 To do so, we assumed that if forest was present in 2000, the pixel was also forested in 1990.
 This procedure does not account for forest regeneration as you point out.
 However, it can also cause underestimations in deforestation between 1990-2000, as there might be more forest in the cloud gap in 1990 than there is in 2000 that is classified as non-forest.**